Universal Pensioner Benefits: Post Budget Update

 bus passes, over-60s prescription charge waiver and the single-person council

 tax reduction.
-The bus pass has already received some ‘protection’ from the current
+The bus pass has already received some limited ‘protection’ from the current

 transport minister, who has promised to maintain the English concession ‘while

 she is still in post’.
-The devolved home nation governments are likely to maintain their own arrangements, which would make it more difficult for Starmer to overrule the current minister and renege on this promise.
+The devolved home nation governments are also likely to maintain their own arrangements, which would make it more difficult for Starmer to overrule the current minister and renege on her promise.

 Any concession on working age benefits is also